Event Type

 Verdict

-[Ref: Rotten Tomatoes website]
+[Ref: Rotten Tomatoes]

 – Mark Kermode